Gulf states plan Yemen talks without Houthi rebels present | Law-Order

 - United Arab Emirates

-Gulf Arab states were to gather for a summit Tuesday about the yearslong war in Yemen, which the country's Houthi rebels are boycotting because it's taking place in Saudi Arabia, their adversary in the conflict.
+Gulf Arab states were to gather for a summit on Tuesday about the years-long war in Yemen, which the country's Houthi rebels were boycotting because it is taking place in Saudi Arabia, their adversary in the conflict.

 The decision by the Iran-backed Houthis to skip the summit, called by the Saudi-based Gulf Cooperation Council, immediately called into question the effectiveness of such a gathering.